RJDennis/ChebyshevApprox.jl/README.md

 grad = chebyshev_gradient(chebpoly,x)
 ```

-`grad` is a 2D array with one row.
+where `grad` is a 2D array with one row.

 Multi-threading
 ---------------

-Computing the weights in a multivariate Chebyshev polynomial can be time-consuming for functions whose dimensions are large, or where the number of nodes and/or the order of the polynomals are large.
+Computing the weights in a multivariate Chebyshev polynomial can be time-consuming for functions whose dimensions are large, or where the number of nodes and/or the order of the polynomals is large.
 For this reason, multi-threaded functions for computing the weights are provided:

 ```
 w = chebyshev_weights_threaded(y,nodes,order,domain)